trizen/sidef/TUTORIAL.md

 }
 ```

+A class name can be used as a subset, by using the syntax `variable < ClassName`.
 If we declare a function that accepts a subset of `Hi`, it will accept `Hello`, but it cannot accept `Hey`:

 ```ruby
 func greet(obj < Hi) { obj.greet }       # `Hi` is the upper limit